keu/docs/astro/astro-python-sdk.md

 - You don't have to manually create temp tables and pass them through XComs.
 All operations between different database types are handled automatically by the SDK.
 - You don't have to define connections to your databases in each task.
 Tasks can automatically inherit connection information from `Tables`.
-- You can run SQL queries directly without first defining them.
-The SDK includes decorators for common actions in SQL that you would otherwise have to write yourself.
+- You can run common SQL queries using Python alone.
+The SDK includes Python functions for some of the most common actions in SQL.

 ## Related documentation